orgvue2/gizmocookbook/chapter9/custom_dimension.md

-# Custom dimensions/ Custom filters
+## Custom dimensions

-## What are custom dimensions?
+#### What are custom dimensions?
-A custom calculated dimension is a property created by the user that only exists within the **filter** and **pagination** controls.
+A custom calculated dimension is a property created by the user that only exists within the filter and pagination controls.
 The user can write a list of criteria to define which nodes are placed into which value bins.

 Unlike most filters, the same node can exist in multiple bins.
 This allows the rules to be complex, and makes custom dimensions a perfect tool for supporting org charts.

 The criteria can be defined, for example, to create an org chart for every manager in the business containing their line manager (‘parent’) and two levels below them.
 This allows for automation of common org charting requirements and greatly decreases time and effort required to produce them.

-## How do you create custom dimensions?
+#### How do you create custom dimensions?
 A custom dimension is defined via a Gizmo script (containing OrgVue expressions).
 When evaluated, these scripts generate the custom dimension.

-#### Custom dimension scripts are diverse, but all have a common structure:
+Custom dimension scripts are diverse, but all have a common structure:
 ```js
 /** {"name":"Org Chart Dimension"} */
 api.register({